 Room for Growth

-More than once I have been working on websites for my customers who had the site built on the cheapest hosting they could find.
-Not only was it much harder to move the site to a new host because there just weren’t the right options for growth with the original host, but what they didn’t know was that every dollar they saved by using a cheap host, they probably lost many more every day because their site was down often and had a lot of variability in the speed that the site would load.
+Having a clear long-term goal for your website is vital in choosing a web host company that can grow with you or allow your site to move up from one level of service to another easily to meet its growing needs.
+Most websites that are just starting out will only need the basic hosting pack available just about anywhere, but once the site starts to grow, you will be very glad that you looked into this beforehand.
+More than once, I have been working on websites for my customers who had the site built on the cheapest hosting they could find.
+Not only was it much harder to move the site to a new host because there just weren’t the right options for growth with the original host, but what they didn’t know was that for every dollar they saved by using a cheap host, they probably lost many more every day because their site was down often and had a lot of variability in the speed that the site would load.
 This can be detrimental to your ranking in search engines like Google too.

 So based on my personal experience, here is my basic checklist for selecting the right web hosting company for your website: